 The market price of our common stock, like that of many other life sciences companies, has been and is likely to continue to be highly volatile.
-From January 1, 2011, to June 30, 2014, our stock price has ranged from \$1.01 to \$5.30.
+From January 1, 2012, to June 30, 2015, our stock price has ranged from \$0.68 to \$4.74.
 The following factors, among others, could have a significant impact on the market price of our common stock:

-- The results of our preclinical studies and clinical trials or announcements regarding our plans for future studies or trials, or those of our collaborators, licensees or competitors; - Evidence or lack of evidence of the safety or efficacy of our potential products or those of our collaborators, licensees or competitors; - · The success of our collaborators and licensees, including Astellas, in the development or commercialization of our product candidates; - The announcement by us or our collaborators, licensees or competitors of technological innovations or new products; - Developments concerning our patent or other proprietary rights or those of our collaborators, licensees or competitors, including litigation and challenges to our proprietary rights; - Other developments with our collaborators or licensees, including our entry into new collaborative or licensing arrangements; - Geopolitical developments, natural or man-made disease threats, or other events beyond our control; - U.S. and foreign governmental regulatory actions; - · Changes or announcements in reimbursement policies; - Period-to-period fluctuations in our operating results;

-- Market conditions for life science stocks in general; - Changes in the collective short interest in our stock; - Changes in estimates of our performance by securities analysts; and - · Our cash balances, need for additional capital, and access to capital.
+- The results of our preclinical studies and clinical trials or announcements regarding our plans for future studies or trials, or those of our collaborators, licensees or competitors; - · Evidence or lack of evidence of the safety or efficacy of our potential products or those of our collaborators, licensees or competitors; - The success of our collaborators and licensees, including Astellas, in the development or commercialization of our product candidates; - The announcement by us or our collaborators, licensees or competitors of technological innovations or new products; - Developments concerning our patent or other proprietary rights or those of our collaborators, licensees or competitors, including litigation and challenges to our proprietary rights; - Other developments with our collaborators or licensees, including our entry into new collaborative or licensing arrangements; - Geopolitical developments, natural or man-made disease threats, or other events beyond our control; - · U.S. and foreign governmental regulatory actions; - Changes or announcements in reimbursement policies; - · Period-to-period fluctuations in our operating results; - Market conditions for life science stocks in general; - · Changes in the collective short interest in our stock; - Changes in estimates of our performance by securities analysts; and - Our cash balances, need for additional capital, and access to capital.

-We and certain of our current and former officers have been named as defendants in two recently initiated securities class action lawsuits and are at risk of future securities class action litigation due to our past and expected stock price volatility.
+()We and certain of our current and former officers have been named as defendants in two securities class action lawsuits and we are at risk of future securities class action litigation due to our past and expected stock price volatility.

 In the past, stockholders have brought securities class action litigation against a company following a decline in the market price of its securities.
 This risk is especially acute for us because life science companies have experienced greater than average stock price volatility in recent years and, as a result, have been subject to, on average, a greater number of securities class action claims than companies in other industries.
-For example, we and certain of our current and former officers have been the target of class action litigation relating to the decline in our stock price following our announcement that our Phase 3 clinical trial with Allovectin® failed to achieve its pre-established endpoints.
-Even if such claims are not successful, the litigation could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.
+Even if such claims are not successful, any litigation could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.